By SayGames

 Contenders

-Focuses on vehicle durability and fuel management as core mechanics
+Physics-based side-scrolling mechanics prioritize vehicle durability and fuel management

 Peers